microsoft/ASTRA/README.md

 *  **Student**: a base model (e.g., a BERT-based classifier) that provides pseudo-labels as in standard self-training.
 In contrast to heuristic rules that cover a subset of the instances, the student can predict pseudo-labels for all instances.
 * **RAN Teacher**: our Rule Attention Teacher Network that aggregates the predictions of multiple weak sources (rules and student) with instance-specific weights to compute a single pseudo-label for each instance.

-The following table reports classification results over 6 benchmark datasets averaged over over multiple runs.
+The following table reports classification results over 6 benchmark datasets averaged over multiple runs.

 Attempt | TREC | SMS | YouTube | CENSUS | MIT-R | Spouse
 --- | --- | --- | --- |--- |--- |---